 At the time, online sellers basically had two ways to compare shipping options: go to the post office or navigate the individual websites of each of the carriers.

 Behrens Wu and Kreuz knew there had to be a better way.
-Stripe and Twilio had already figured out how to integrate seamlessly with e-commerce platforms to enable native payments processing and communications, respectively.
+Stripe and Twilio had already figured out how to integrate seamlessly with e-commerce platforms to enable native payment processing and communications, respectively.
 Why hadn’t anyone figured it out for shipping?

 An Unexpected Pivot: Solving Shipping for SMBs